reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 - A thunk has to be written that dispatches the correct actions in the right sequence

 `createAsyncThunk` abstracts this pattern by generating the action types and action creators, and generating a thunk that dispatches those actions automatically.
 You provide a callback function that makes the async call and returns a Promise with the result.

+It's also easy to make mistakes with error handling when writing thunk logic yourself.
+In this case, the `try` block will actually catch errors from _both_ a failed request, _and_ any errors while dispatching.
+Handling this correctly would require restructuring the logic to separate those. `createAsyncThunk` already handles errors correctly for you internally.

 </DetailedExplanation>